close

 Could you give up your daily coffee, weekly takeaway, or sweet treats for Lent?
 Whatever you decide to give up, you might be surprised at the money you save and how it can be used to do good.

-Vinet delights in helping her parents collect eggs from the chickens and add them into their meals
+Emily delights in helping collect eggs from the chickens and adding them into their meals

 The difference your lent savings can make